How long do bright ideas last?

 - Publishing great content.

-- Having more high quality back links than your competition.
+- Gaining more high-quality backlinks than your competition.

 - Being the biggest/best/most awesome in your niche.

-For the purposes of this article, back links are number one.
-The websites that link to other websites are different in each industry.
-Some major news and media outlets help regardless of industry, but for your niche, there will be an ecosystem of links that your competitors have.
+The types and proportions of websites that link to other sites are different in each sector.
+Some major news and media outlets link out regardless of industry.
+But for your niche, there will be an ecosystem of links that your competitors have.

-The only ones that matter, are the inbound links to your top 10 competitors.
-You can find these, put them on a spreadsheet, delete duplicates, then have a list of places that you need to build or earn links, in order to be number one.
+The only ones that matter is the inbound links to your top ten or twenty competitors.
+You can find these, put them on a spreadsheet, delete duplicates, then have a list of places that you need to build or earn links, to be number one.

 The other 10, will have a Venn style crossover, but if you aim to get all of these domains linking to you, then how can you fail?

-Even with less of a brand name, or even if your not quite awesome enough yet, having all of the same links as all your main competition is an SEO innovation that is unbeatable.
+You might have less of a brand footprint.
+Your company may not be quite remarkable enough yet.
+Having all of the same links as all your main competition is an unbeatable SEO innovation.

-How can you find your competitors back links?
-The best tool on the market for this is Ahrefs who offer a free trial.
+How can you find your competitor' backlinks?
+The best tool on the market for this is Ahrefs who offer an inexpensive trial.